-Decadent and moist, these Chocolate Cupcakes with Italian Buttercream are velvety smooth and so very delicious!
+Decadent and moist, these Chocolate Cupcakes are velvety smooth and so very delicious!

 I made these for my daughter’s birthday and the kids decorated their cupcakes with M&M’s and sprinkles.
 They had a ball!
 I decorated mine with crystallized ginger.
 My husband had his plain.
 You can do so much with these cupcakes that are a blank canvas for your creations.